10 Windows Settings to Turn Off to Make Your PC Faster (Windows 11/10)

 Introduction

-Does your Windows PC feel slower than when you first bought it?
+Does your Windows PC feel slower than it used to?

-Windows 10 and Windows 11 come with many features turned ON by default.
-Some are useful, but many of them:
+Windows 10 and Windows 11 ship with many features turned ON by default.
+Some are genuinely useful—but others can:

 • keep running in the background

-In this 2025 guide, we’ll go through 10 Windows settings you can safely turn OFF (or at least limit) to make your PC:
+In this guide, you’ll learn 10 settings you can safely turn OFF (or limit) to help your PC:

 • feel more responsive